shettysandeep/hms-sts/README.md

 # HMS-STS Audit Work
-## Preprocessing of OR log files received from the  sites participating in this audit.
+## Preprocessing of OR log files received from sites participating in the audit.

 Most participating sites submitted their OR log data (for the requested date range) in Excel format.
-Few sites submitted PDFs of hand-written documents (to be processed separately).
-The excel files were cleaned and combined to produce a final dataset with only variables necessary for the audit {record id, surgery date, admission date, discharge date, procedure}
+Few sites submitted scanned PDFs of handwritten documents (to be processed separately).
+The excel files were cleaned and combined to produce a final dataset with variables necessary for the audit {record id, surgery date, admission date, discharge date, procedure}

 `or_parsing_data.py` parses each sheet in an Excel workbook (ignores hidden sheets) and generates a dataframe at the site-level, which is subsequently combined to form a **pooled dataset** that includes all sites that submitted OR data.
 Since the OR logs had more information than requested, this script whittles the list of variables by loosely searching for key texts, such as record, id, procedure, etc. in the columns.

 `Rename_columns_file.csv` is a spreadsheet containing two key columns.
 The first